MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-inspector/memory-inspector-tool.md

 <!-- ====================================================================== -->
 ## Open Memory Inspector while debugging

-1. Open the demo webpage [Inspect ArrayBuffers in JS (Memory in JS)](https://memory-inspector.glitch.me/demo-js.html). <!-- We need a microsoftedge.github.io with a JavaScript ArrayBuffer comparable to memory-inspector.glitch.me/demo-js.html -->
+1. Open the demo webpage [Inspect ArrayBuffers in JS (Memory in JS)](https://memory-inspector.glitch.me/demo-js.html). <!-- To do item: copy to Microsoft Repo and reference there -->

 1. Open DevTools by pressing `F12` or `Ctrl`+`Shift`+`I` (Windows, Linux) or `Command`+`Option`+`I` (macOS).